 In a perfect world, a driveway or approach would last forever.
-In reality, the materials used to construct both driveways and approaches can wear out over time, resulting in cracks and damage.
+In reality, the materials used to construct both concrete driveways and approaches can wear out over time, resulting in cracks and damage.
 When this occurs, the owner of the driveway or approach must either remove and replace the concrete or have it repaired.
 When repair is a viable option, it’s often cheaper and faster than tearing out the existing concrete, so it’s worth considering.

-Overview of Driveways and Approaches
+Concrete Driveways and Approaches

 Driveways provide access from a road to a property, while approaches are ramp-style sections that may not lead into a driveway.
 Public sidewalks are required to have approaches to allow for the mobility-impaired to utilize them, and they must be in good condition.
 People who rely on wheelchairs to get around need approaches to be able to access a walkway or road that sits at a different level than another surface, such as going from a road to a sidewalk after crossing a street.